BSUTechDev/FlyDataModifier/samples/README.md

 FlyDataModifier
 ===============

 This directory contains a sample file data.
 Please do not modify the file itself.
-Instead use/reference/copy the file when applying permanent edits.
+Instead copy the file to your specific test location when applying permanent edits.